 We’ve realized that just version bumping to 0.5 is not indicative of the platform itself at this point; elementary OS is now a stable, used-in-production operating system with its own developer ecosystem.
 But rather than bump to 1.0, we decided it would make sense that the fifth release would, in fact, be version 5.0.

-elementary OS 5.0 New Features
+elementary OS 5.0 Juno New Features

-1Visual Changes in Desktop elements
+1. Visual Changes in Desktop elements

 Translucent Top Panel: The top panel will turn automatically translucent when it becomes too busy with the desktop wallpaper being used.
 I think this makes it look more elegant.